Disability Services Exam Proctoring Policies and Procedures

 Disability Services Exam Proctoring Policies

 Oftentimes, students with disabilities receive testing accommodations such as additional time to test, testing in a distraction-reduced environment, and/or use of computer, scribe, or reader for testing.
 Some faculty members choose to provide special testing accommodations themselves, and Disability Services encourages this whenever possible.
 There are times when it may be difficult for faculty to make these accommodations.
-In instances where faculty members cannot provide the accommodations needed, tests may be proctored by the Academic Success Center’s Tutoring/Testing Center.
+In instances where faculty members cannot provide the accommodations needed, tests may be proctored by Disability Services Test Proctoring Center.

 Step 1: Before each exam, the student should provide the professor with a Proctoring Form (found on link below), which is to be filled out completely.
 The first section of the form is to be completed by the student.
 The second section of the form should be completed by the faculty member.

-Step 2: After the first and second sections of the Proctoring Form are completed, the student should bring the form to Disability Services office - Library, room 205.
+Step 2: After the first and second sections of the Proctoring Form are completed, the student should bring the form to Disability Services Test Proctoring Office - Library, room 221.
 The form must be turned in 7 days in advance of the test date for test proctoring services to be used.

-Step 4: The professor should provide the Tutoring/Testing Center (Library – Room 203) with a copy of the test for the student to take at least 24 hours in advance of the test time.
+Step 4: The professor should provide Disability Services Test Proctoring with a copy of the test for the student to take at least 24 hours in advance of the test time.

 For further instructions, please see the links below or contact Office of Counseling and Disability Services at (843) 208-8264 or Anita Lank (843) 208-8034